37 Conversation Starters That Make You Instantly Interesting

 Offer to help them

 “Being helpful is always a great way to get a person’s attention, especially when they are struggling to do something or seem overwhelmed.
 The one thing people always enjoy is relief but you don’t want to add to their stress or come across as creepy.
-So try something simple like offering to hold something for them.” —Alexis Nicole White, author and relationship expert
+So try something simple like offering to hold something for them.” —Alexis Nicole White, author and relationship expert.
+Here are the simple habits that make people trust you.

 Disarm them with your vulnerability

 “Sometimes the quickest way to make another person comfortable is to be vulnerable yourself.
 At a cocktail party?
 Tell the person next to you, ‘I don’t know a soul here.
 It’s so hard to talk to strangers.’
 On a flight?
 Tell your seatmate, ‘Flying makes me a little nervous.’
-Folks are more likely to connect with you if you are real, authentic, flawed like the rest of us.” —Jacqueline Lewis, founder of the World Gratitude Map, a crowd-sourcing project and online map that encourages users to document and celebrate the good things in life, and author of Life Begins at the End of Your Comfort Zone
+Folks are more likely to connect with you if you are real, authentic, flawed like the rest of us.” —Jacqueline Lewis, founder of the World Gratitude Map, a crowd-sourcing project and online map that encourages users to document and celebrate the good things in life, and author of Life Begins at the End of Your Comfort Zone.
+These tips can help calm down social anxiety.

 Be brutally honest

 “I find that being honest and cutting to the chase is best as it doesn’t waste anyone’s time.
 This may sound too bold but it’s worked great for me over the years.
 ‘Hi, my name is Alan and I have to let you know upfront that I have absolutely no interest in being added to your stable of purely platonic male friends in the near future.
-For me, it’s romance, sex, or nothing.’” —Alan Roger Currie, author of Mode One: Let the Women Know What You’re Really Thinking
+For me, it’s romance, sex, or nothing.’” —Alan Roger Currie, author of Mode One: Let the Women Know What You’re Really Thinking.
+Here are some simple ways to include communication in your romantic relationship.

 “I tell my clients to think about a celebrity that the person resembles then approach the person and say, ‘Did anyone ever tell you that you look just like Sophia Vergara?’
 This approach is always effective because it seems genuine, and the person on the receiving end will blush, lighten-up and say thank you.
-Because you will now have shifted that person’s energy to one that illuminating and positive, it will act as a great lead-in to the rest of the conversation.” —Tom Kersting, co-host of A&E’s Surviving Marriage and author of Disconnected: Why and How We Should Rescue Our Children from Their Device-Dependent World
+Because you will now have shifted that person’s energy to one that illuminating and positive, it will act as a great lead-in to the rest of the conversation.” —Tom Kersting, co-host of A&E’s Surviving Marriage and author of Disconnected: How to Reconnect Our Digitally Distracted Kids

 “If you are in a bar and looking for an excuse to talk to someone, just go up and raise your glass and say ‘cheers!’
-This is effective because it’s non-threatening, polite and will most likely be reciprocated.” —Laura Bilotta, matchmaker and founder of Single In the City
+This is effective because it’s non-threatening, polite, and will most likely be reciprocated.” —Laura Bilotta, matchmaker and founder of Single in the City.
+Here are some simple ways to make new friends as an adult.

 Size them up